The Dreamed Adventure through the Andes

 The adventurous Classic Ancascocha Trek to Machu Picchu is a wonderful 5-day trail that’s managed to stay off-the-beaten-path even though it’s so close to the Classic Inca Trail that’s traveled by thousands every year.
 It’s a relatively new route.
 If you want a true adventure away from the big crowds, this trek is an excellent choice.

 Other names for this route include the Super Inca Trail or Hidden Inca Trail.
 It’s a strenuous trek, but you’ll be rewarded with some of the most beautiful views.
 You’ll be surprised to see so many people when you hike a part of the Classic Inca Trail on day 4, although they’ll be heading in the opposite direction.

 On your journey, you’ll pass high waterfalls, Inca constructions, beautiful scenery, and unforgettable views.
 You’ll also experience Quechua farming communities up close and observe how locals live in these more remote parts of Cusco.
 Their culture and customs haven’t changed for centuries, and it allows you to better imagine what life was like back in Inca times.
 We’ll pass through traditional villages like Ancascocha (3,900 m / 12,795 ft).
 The highest point we’ll reach is at Huayanay Pass (4,650 m / 15,256 ft).

 We’re sure the highlight will be ending your incredible hike with a wonderful visit to the Loca City of the Incas, Machu Picchu.
 It’s one of the New Seven Wonders of the World and UNESCO World Heritage Site.
-You’ll enjoy a spectacular guided tour and have time to explore yourself before we take you back to your accommodation in Cusco.
+You’ll enjoy a spectacular guided tour before we take you back to your accommodation in Cusco.
 Every detail is taken care of by us, so all you need to do is enjoy every minute.

 Itinerary at a Glance